chromeos/chromeos.dev/site/en/android-environment/animation.md

 To use the profiler you must run M75 or later.
 For best results, we recommend using an Intel device.

 Before using the profiler you should seed your app with traces.
-Add `Trace.traceCounter(Trace.TRACE_TAG_GRAPHICS, "Event", <number>);` to your code wherever you'd like to include a trace.
+Add `Trace.traceCounter(Trace.TRACE_TAG_GRAPHICS, "Event", &lt;number&gt;);` to your code wherever you'd like to include a trace.
 The `Event` that you use should begin with the prefix `customTrace.`.
 The prefix will not appear in the trace message.

 To set up the profiler, follow these steps: